robang74/tinycore-editor/README.txt

 18. There is an adavantage using the ISO/USB image with VirtualBox: at the boot the shared folder named 'Shared' will be mounted in /mnt/sf_Shared

+19. When you arrived to a configuration which satisfy your expectations, then you can save a lot of seconds at boot time using tczmetamerge.sh.
+It will create a big meta package for each onion layer defined in tinycore.conf.
+    The meta packaged named 'test' will be not produced because usefull for quick changes in packages configuration for testing.
+Every time you will change the packages configuration (conf.d/*.lst), you will need to redo all meta packages and this is time consuming.

 ###############################################################################
 			USEFULL LINKS TO VISIT
 ###############################################################################